 The department provides a rich and active intellectual environment.
 In addition to regular courses, there is an active colloquium series with frequent visiting lecturers and presentations by Rochester faculty and students.
 The graduate students organize a biennial Epistemology Conference.
 Faculty and graduate students generally organize several reading groups throughout the year on topics of mutual interest.

 Our programs offer opportunities for research and study in many areas of philosophy, including

 - Logic and philosophy of mathematics

 - Philosophy of mind

 - Social and political philosophy

-Philosophy students with interdisciplinary interests in psychology, computer science, economics, and decision theory will find opportunity and encouragement to develop those interests during their graduate studies at the University.
+Philosophy students with interdisciplinary interests in cognitive science, computer science, decision theory, economics, education, linguistics, and psychology will find opportunity and encouragement to develop those interests during their graduate studies at the University.
 Our program also closely collaborates with the Center for Language Sciences.
 Additional information about interdisciplinary graduate programs can be found at the University's graduate education website.

 Contact Richard Feldman, graduate admissions director at firstname.lastname@example.org or Paul Audi, graduate program director at email@example.com.
 Students can also contact Zeynep Soysal, the department’s graduate placement officer at firstname.lastname@example.org.